ibm-skills-network/clarity-knowledgebase/docs/guided-projects/quick-start.md

 - Once you submit for review, a member of our editorial team will be assigned to review your project.
 If any changes are required you'll get detailed feedback and have the opportunity to resubmit for review.
 If everything looks good, it will be approved and available on the Skills Network Catalog.
 Keep an eye on your email!

 ### 8. Congratulations, your GP is published!

+#### How do learners access my guided project?

+Learners do not access your guided project directly through Author Workbench.
+Instead, they will access your guided project through a [Skills Network Portal](https://skills.network/portals/enterprise).

+To use a simplified analogy, think of yourself as a mobile app developer and your guided project as a mobile app.
+Author Workbench is your development environment and the [Skills Network Catalog](https://catalog.skills.network/) is the app store.
+Skills Network Portals are like the phones that install a copy of the app and allow users to launch the apps.

+As a Skills Network Author, you can easily create guided projects for [Skills Network Portals](https://skills.network/portals/enterprise).
+This includes our community initiative, [cognitiveclass.ai](https://cognitiveclass.ai).
+However, publishing to other destinations such as [Coursera](https://www.coursera.org/partners/ibm-skills-network) or [edX.org](https://www.edx.org/school/ibm) will require you to be a partner with that destination.